secynic/nfsinkhole/nfsinkhole/docs/source/index.rst

 nfsinkhole
 ==========

-nfsinkhole is a Python package for setting up a Unix server as a sinkhole (all protocols/ports to a secondary interface).
+nfsinkhole is a Python package for setting up a Linux server as a sinkhole (all protocols/ports to a secondary interface).

 .. toctree::